FrancescaV/GettingAndCleaningData/README.md

 ###    5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-- Use aggregate() to aggregate the data by "subject", "activity", and "type" (test or train).
+- Use aggregate() to aggregate the data by "subject", "activity", and "type" (test or train):

-- I then compute the mean for each column in the data set, but the last 3 which contain "subject", "activity", and "type".
+- I then compute the mean for each column in the data set, but the last 3 which contain "subject", "activity", and "type":

   *new_dataSet <- aggregate(dat_meadStd[,1:(ncol(dat_meadStd)-3)], by=list(subject = dat_meadStd$subject, activity = dat_meadStd$activity, type = dat_meadStd$type), mean)*